svub/svenbuschbeck.net-v2/content/blog/2019-08-13-inner-text-vs-text-content.md

   !`;
 ```

-Expecting the content of `someNode` to have three lines, maybe with line breaks in the code,
-but to render as simple text in one line - ignoring line breaks as usual.
+I would expect the `nodeValue` of `someNode` to have three lines, with line breaks and to be rendered as simple text in one line - ignoring line breaks as usual.

 [But wait, try it!](https://jsfiddle.net/svub/zanLt037/3/)

-Turns out, line breaks get converted to `<br>`!
+Turns out, line breaks get converted into `<br>` tags!
-Very unexpected... and IMO very wrong!
+Pretty weird and unexpected.
+The naming `innerText` is certainly misleading as it creates DOM elements.

 But `textContent` to the rescue!
 It behaves as expected: Line breaks?
 Yes. `<br>` tags?
 No!
 Another reason for `textContent`.